deephysics1729/INDUS_Newsletter_Resources/README.md

 ## Jobs and Opportunities

 For Jobs and Opportunities related resources please run the script "jobs_script.py".
-Execution of this step takes no more than what it does to bat an eyelid!
+Execution of this step takes no more than what it typically does to bat an eyelid!
 The real challenge is to update the database.
-The database can be accessed from [here.]([readme.com](https://docs.google.com/spreadsheets/d/1pkfSimtd0-Qu-5HRD-W2g0L0NpBfZric5ExJ2GBVIyo/edit?usp=sharing)
+The database can be accessed from [here.](https://docs.google.com/spreadsheets/d/1pkfSimtd0-Qu-5HRD-W2g0L0NpBfZric5ExJ2GBVIyo/edit?usp=sharing)